perey/pegl/README.rst

 Once the basic Pegl functionality is tested and considered usable, I will aim to improve the API, so that an EGL environment can be set up with a minimum of code.
-When I'm happy with the results, version numbers will be bumped up to 1.x, with a corresponding assurance of API stability.
+When I’m happy with the results, version numbers will be bumped up to 1.x, with a corresponding assurance of API stability.

 License